Reimplementing Mizar in Rust: The checker

-So ideally, when introducing $\le$ or the \texttt{REAL} requirement, one would be required to supply a proof of $a\le i\to i=a\lor \mathrm{succ}(a)\le i$ somehow to justify that the checker will be making use of this fact in the following article.
+So ideally, when introducing $\le$ or the \texttt{REAL} requirement, one would be required to supply a proof of lemma L somehow to justify that the checker will be making use of this fact in the following article.
 Unfortunately, there is no actual place to inject this theorem into the system, because there is no concrete syntax for introducing requirements.
-That is, even taking all the \texttt{.miz} files in the MML together there is nothing that would indicate that \texttt{XXREAL\_0} is the article that introduces the \texttt{REAL} requirement.
+That is, even taking all the \texttt{.miz} files in the MML together there is nothing that would indicate that \texttt{XXREAL\_0} is the article which allows the \texttt{REAL} requirement to be used.\footnote{Note that is also a Mizar article called \texttt{real.miz}, which contains some of the lemmas that are auto-proved by the \texttt{REAL} requirement, but there is no formal relation between the article and the requirement, and it is only an incomplete approximation to the lemmas required to justify the requirement, not formally checked.
+This should be easy to fix, and will more or less fall out of any attempt at proof export.}

-The way this actually works is that when the accomodator sees a \lstinline|requirements REAL;| directive, it reads the (hand-written) \texttt{real.dre} XML file, which explicitly names the constructor number for $\le$ and the fact that it is in article \texttt{XXREAL\_0}.
+The way this actually works is that when the accommodator sees a \lstinline|requirements REAL;| directive, it reads the (hand-written) \texttt{real.dre} XML file, which explicitly names the constructor number for $\le$ and the fact that it is in article \texttt{XXREAL\_0}.
 We would like to propose that this file also contains \emph{justifications} for involved constants so that the theorems aren't smuggled in without proof.
 (Or even better, requirement declarations become a part of the language proper, so that they can get \lstinline|correctness| proof blocks like any other justified property.)

 The case of \texttt{NUMERALS + REAL} enabling flex-conjunctions is especially interesting because neither of these requirements depends on the other, so neither \texttt{numerals.dre} nor \texttt{real.dre} can state the compatibility theorem $a\le i\to i=a\lor \mathrm{succ}(a)\le i$ between them.
 (This doesn't require a major reorganization to fix, since of course the article that introduces \texttt{REAL}, \texttt{xxreal\_0.miz}, references the article which introduces \texttt{NUMERALS}, \texttt{ordinal1.miz}.)